-The historical center of Arequipa, the present capital of the Arequipa Region and the seat of the Constitutional Court of Peru, is an outstanding example of a colonial settlement challenged by the natural conditions, the indigenous influences, the process of conquest and evangelization, as well as the spectacular nature of its setting.
+The historical center of Arequipa, the present capital of the Arequipa Region, is an outstanding example of a colonial settlement challenged by the natural conditions, the indigenous influences, the process of conquest and evangelization, as well as the spectacular nature of its setting.

 The historical center of Arequipa, located in the Province of Arequipa at the foot of three snow-covered volcanoes, represents the integrated response of native hands and building techniques and characteristics with European designs, expressed in the admirable work of colonial masters and native masons.
 This combination of influences, and the response to an unstable ground due to earthquakes, is illustrated by robust walls, archways, porticos, vaults, courtyards and open spaces, and a strong indigenous influence in the intricate Baroque decoration of its facades.

 With its buildings built mostly in white or pink volcanic rock (sillar), the historical center of Arequipa has a distinct character resulting from natural causes and historical context.
 The preexistent indigenous populations, the Spanish conquest and the evangelization, the spectacular natural setting and the frequent earthquakes, are all main factors in the definition of Arequipa’s identity.

 The city is the result of its people's endurance against natural processes and the capacity of cultures to overcome crises.
 Arequipa was founded in 1540 in a valley that had been intensively farmed by pre-Hispanic communities.
 The layout of an indigenous hamlet has survived close to the Historical Center in the district of San Lázaro.
 The World Heritage site consists of 49 original blocks of the Spanish layout.
 In addition there are 24 blocks from the colonial period and the 19th century.